 you will see …

-Users can also force new results to be retrieved from the database.
-Select the Clear Cache & Refresh option from the gear menu, which you’ll find in the upper right of the screen after running a query:
+In an Explore window, you can force new results to be retrieved from the database.
+Select the Clear Cache & Refresh option from the gear menu, which you’ll find in the upper right of the screen after running a query (including merged results queries):

 To specify the amount of time before the cached results become invalid, use the